Mariustotle/iot_peripherals/sensors/digital_i2c_combo_sensor/drivers/bme280_README.md

                 "name": "Workshop ENV Sensor",
                 "driver": null,
                 "measurement": "Celsius",
-                "address": "0x76",
+                "i2c_address": "0x76",
                 "multiplexer": null
             }
         ],
     }

-    /* Example where I2C Multiplexer is used */
-    "Sensors" : {
+    /* Example where I2C Multiplexer is used, note you need to register a Multiplexer with the same name. */ "Sensors" : {
         "I2CComboSensors" :
         [